|

 PHYLLOERYTHRIN & 'SAUT'

-Bog Asphodel is poisonous to both sheep and cattle, causing serious kidney problems and a photosensitive disorder (variously called 'alveld' in Norway;'saut' in Cumbria; and 'plochteach' 'yellowses' and 'head greet' in Scotland) caused by tri-saccaride saponins (narthecin being the major one containing the glycosides glucose and arabinose attached to galactose, xylosin a minor one, not shown and containing instead the glycosides glucose and xylose attached to galactose) that crystallize in the bile ducts blocking them, resulting in the accumulation of phylloerythrin (a porphyrin) that the bile ducts were attempting to discard.
+Bog Asphodel is poisonous to both sheep and cattle, causing serious kidney problems and a photosensitive disorder (variously called 'alveld' in Norway; 'saut' in Cumbria; and 'plochteach' 'yellowses' and 'head greet' in Scotland) caused by tri-saccharide saponins (narthecin being the major one containing the glycosides glucose and arabinose attached to galactose, xylosin a minor one, not shown and containing instead the glycosides glucose and xylose attached to galactose) that crystallize in the bile ducts blocking them, resulting in the accumulation of phylloerythrin (a porphyrin ) that the bile ducts were attempting to discard.
 The photosensitization is caused by the phylloerythrin which now permeates the blood plasma.
-Where the blood approaches the surface, in the skin, the phylloerythrin is exposed to sunlight, where it is photo-energized into an excited state initiating various chemical reactions in the skin, resulting in tissue damage.
+Where the blood approaches the surface (in the skin) the phylloerythrin is exposed to sunlight and there it is photo-energized into an excited state initiating various chemical reactions in the skin, leading to tissue damage.
 It is often fatal.
-[The Author has been unsuccessful at finding the structural formulae for either Narthecin or Xylosin].
+[Your Author has been unsuccessful at finding the structural formulae for either Narthecin or Xylosin].

 These same saponins (still not shown) have haemolytic and cytotoxic properties causing hepatitis, oedema and severe poisoning (usually in sheep).
-The two saponins are spirostanols saponins, derived by hydrolysis from furostanols which is the form in which the saponins exist in the plant.
+The two saponins are spirostanol saponins , derived by hydrolysis from furostanols which is the form in which the saponins exist in the plant.

 |